Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 8: Advanced Reward Function Techniques.md

     return reward
 ```

+In this function, `objective_weights` represent the relative importance assigned to each objective.
+The `calculate_objectives` function computes the values of individual objectives based on the current state of the environment.
+The resulting reward is a linear combination of these objectives, weighted by their respective importance.

 ### Convergence of Mastery: A Symphony in the Making

 As the tapestry of advanced reward function techniques unfolds, a symphony of complexity emerges—a testament to the ingenuity and sophistication inherent in reinforcement learning mastery.
 Each technique, with its unique nuances and intricacies, serves as a beacon guiding agents towards the shores of optimal decision-making with grace and precision.
 Yet, amidst the complexity lies the promise of enlightenment—a promise encapsulated within the dynamic interplay of advanced reward function techniques, where each note resonates with the echoes of mastery and innovation.

+### Fill in the Blank Questions:
+1. Composite rewards blend ________ into a harmonious symphony of incentives, enabling agents to navigate complex decision spaces with finesse and precision.
+2. Inverse reinforcement learning unveils the implicit structures underlying ________, inferring reward functions from observed trajectories.
+3. Curriculum learning orchestrates the learning journey, scaffolding agent proficiency through a carefully curated sequence of tasks, accelerating learning progress, enhancing ________, and fostering robust skill acquisition.
+4. Multi-objective optimization tackles the challenge of optimizing reward functions with conflicting objectives, such as speed, safety, and energy efficiency, seeking Pareto-optimal solutions that balance trade-offs between competing ________, empowering decision-makers to explore the complex landscape of decision-making with clarity and insight.

+### References:
+- Ng, A., & Russell, S. (2000).
+Algorithms for inverse reinforcement learning.
+In Proceedings of the Seventeenth International Conference on Machine Learning (ICML 2000).
+- Bengio, Y., Louradour, J., Collobert, R., & Weston, J. (2009).
+Curriculum learning.
+In Proceedings of the 26th Annual International Conference on Machine Learning (ICML 2009).